RonaldAllanRivera/featured-resource-block/README.md

 ## Known Limitations

-- **API schema** is assumed based on the mock endpoint and may require adjustment if the payload changes.
+- **API schema** is assumed based on the configured JSON endpoint / example feed and may require adjustment if the payload changes.
 - **Image handling** from the remote API is basic by design:
   - If remote images are available, they may be imported / mapped in a simplified way.
   - There is no full media-library management UI for imported images.